datacenter/ND-Pre-Upgrade-Validation-Script/README.md

 The script checks for issues that are known to have an impact to the success of a Nexus Dashboard upgrade.
 Identification and remediation of such issues prior to upgrade can lead to more successful outcomes.

 The script can be run from any Linux server with the required dependencies.
 If ACI APICs are available and have connectivity towards the ND management address, the script can be run from an APIC.
+The script **cannot** be run from the Nexus Dashboard itself.

 ## Table of Contents